mathspp/mathspp/pages/02.blog/02.pydonts/boost-your-productivity-with-the-repl/item.md

 Now you can see that the `help` function also gives you the information stored in the docstring.

 !
-I'll be writing a Pydon't about docstrings soon.
-!
-Be sure to [subscribe to my newsletter][subscribe]
-! so you don't miss it!
+You can learn more about documenting functions with docstrings in [the Pydon't dedicated to functions](/blog/pydonts/functions-a-complete-reference#documenting-functions-with-docstrings).

 ## Tips for quick hacks